Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. image:: AppView.png
   :width: 400

-This table can be sorted by *Study ID*, *Last name*, *First name*, *Study*, *Type*, *Scheduled date* and *Confirmed date*.
-For that, just click on the **-**, as shown below.

-How to book an actual/definitive appointment for a patient
+How to book an actual/definitive appointment
 **************************************************************

-So far, we have just made the *planning* of the appointments.
+So far, we just *planneed* patient appointments.
 However, IDEAL also allows to register the actual/definitive appointment.

 There are 2 ways of doing this: